-Estate Planning is more than simply having a Last Will and Testament.
-It must also address potential incapacity and probate issues, as well as, the specific circumstances of the client and their beneficiaries.
-In order to be effective, a basic Estate Plan should include the following five necessary documents:
+Estate Planning is now more than simply having a Last Will and Testament.
+It must also address potential incapacity and probate issues, as well as the specific circumstances of the client and their beneficiaries.
+In order to be effective, a basic Estate Plan should also include the following necessary documents:

-Enhanced Durable Power of Attorney– This may be the most important document as it appoints an agent to handle financial affairs such as bill paying but it must also allow for asset protection and Medicaid powers.
-The standard form needs to be modified and made more comprehensive and older documents need to be reviewed regularly.
+- Comprehensive Durable Power of Attorney– This may be the most important document in your Estate Plan as it appoints an agent that you trust to handle financial affairs such as bill paying, but it must also contain enhanced powers for asset protection and Medicaid eligibility.
+The standard form is not sufficient for estate planning as it needs to be modified and made more comprehensive, and older documents need to be reviewed regularly.

-Living Will– This is an end-of-life statement that declares that you do not wish to have life-sustaining procedures.
+- Living Will– This is an end-of-life statement that declares you do not wish to have life-sustaining procedures.
 Your health care proxy agent would use this document to ensure your wishes are followed.

-Revocable Living Trust- This planning document has grown in importance over the last 10 years.
-It is a private written agreement that allows a person, while keeping control, to coordinate their assets and avoid the lengthy, public Probate process.
+- The Revocable Living Trust- This planning document has grown in importance over the last number of years.
+It is a private written agreement that allows a person, while keeping full control, to coordinate their assets and avoid the lengthy, costly, public Probate process.

-In addition to these basic documents, the following scenarios should be addressed if appropriate:
+In addition to these basic Estate Plan documents, the following scenarios should be addressed if appropriate:

-Special Needs Planning– utilization of a Supplemental Needs Trust for a disabled beneficiary.
+- Special Needs Planning– utilization of a protective Supplemental Needs Trust for a disabled, or potentially disabled, family member.

-Elder Care Asset Protection Planning– a comprehensive service that utilizes an Irrevocable Asset Protection Trust to protect assets such as the home and allow the family to prepare for care.
+- Elder Care Asset Protection Planning– a comprehensive service that utilizes an Irrevocable Asset Protection Trust to protect assets such as the home and allow the family to prepare for future care.